calumgrant/logical/docs/worklist.md

 - All evaluations to have locations?
 - Test unbound versions of `foo X+1` where X is unbound, so needs to query `foo`.

+- Create a simple syntax highlighter that covers basic keywords (a, an, has, is, if, then)

 - HTML cleaning predicate
 - Report all errors first, and don't run if any errors encountered.
 - Full filepath in the link.
 - expression syntax `(url = ...)` to introduce a new variable
-- `X has string S else X has type S`
+- `X has string S else X has type S` `A else B` becomes `A or not A and B`

 - Try more advanced syntax:
 ```